-Some visit for the family-friendly sunshine and blue seas, some visit for the historical sightseeing, others visit for the incredible roster of dance festivals that take place on this large Mediterranean island each year.
-Whether you’re here to live it up or slow down, there’s a corner of the island for you.
+Some visit for the family-friendly sunshine and blue seas, some visit for the historical sightseeing, others for the incredible roster of dance festivals that take place on this large Mediterranean island each year.
+Whether you’re in Malta to live it up or slow down, there’s a corner of the island for you.
+For a scorching summer holiday or a blue-sky winter getaway, Malta’s always a fine choice.

 The capital, Valletta, expertly combines the old and the new – from its ornate cathedral to the Renzo Piano-designed city wall, it’s a place where you can take in the local icons just by strolling down its pretty 16th-century streets.
 The traditional allure steps up somewhat in Mdina, an ancient citadel that was the island's capital until the medieval era.
 Outside the cities, fab beaches beckon – from empty little coves to long swathes of golden sand.
 Love the water?
 Check out the island’s scuba sites, hop on a yacht for a day at sea or grab tickets to one of the festivals, combining partying on land and dancing in the middle of the Med.